Feyerabend/bb/workbook/ch06/understand/README.md

 enabling programmers to "construct" solutions while continuously testing and revising their work.

 ### Cognitive science, HCI, and programming interfaces

-Chomsky's competence versus performance framework has implications for cognitive science, particularly in understanding how the brain processes programming.
+Chomsky's competence versus performance framework has implications for *cognitive science*, particularly in understanding how the brain processes programming.
 Writing and debugging code require significant cognitive effort, involving brain regions associated with language, problem-solving, and mathematical reasoning.
 This mirrors how natural language is processed, suggesting that programming is both a linguistic and cognitive activity.

 The interface between programmers and machines, anticipated in the text, prefigures modern advances in human-computer interaction (HCI).
-Integrated Development Environments (IDEs), real-time collaboration tools, and visual debugging interfaces aim to reduce cognitive load and make programming more intuitive.
+Integrated Development Environments (IDEs), real-time collaboration tools, and visual debugging interfaces aim to reduce *cognitive load* and make programming more intuitive.
 By enhancing feedback and collaboration, these tools embody the principles of cognitive efficiency.